 New SCA Guidance Published

-The Programme Management Office for Strong Customer Authentication (SCA) have published a comprehensive new SCA Guidance Document (log-in to download).
+The Programme Management Office (PMO) for Strong Customer Authentication (SCA) have published a comprehensive new SCA Guidance Document (log-in to download).

-The guidance seeks to provide a uniform and consistent approach to be applied to SCA across the payments industry.
+The Guidance seeks to provide a uniform and consistent approach to be applied to SCA across the payments industry.
 Whilst not legally binding, the guidance provides a welcome layer of granularity for the industry.
 The guidance is not sector specific, but seeks to provide clarity and guidance on the most common issues which have arisen.

-Also available here is an FAQ document for Issuers (log-in to download) which may include information that members find useful on issuer plans for SCA implementation and ramp up.
+Also available here is an FAQ document for issuers (log-in to download) which may include information that members find useful on issuer plans for SCA implementation and ramp up.

 SCA implementation is now required by the revised date of 14 September 2021, however retailers that have not already begun to prepare and have not discussed SCA with their gateway or card acquirer should do so immediately.